vanicuo/EMHapp/README.md

 # About EMHapp
-A pipeline for automatic detection, visualization and localization of epileptic magnetoencephalography high-frequency oscillation
+A pipeline for automatic detection, visualization and localization of epileptic magnetoencephalography high-frequency oscillations.

 GUI was programed using App designer in MATALB.